VCityTeam/UD-SV/Install/InstallPy3dTiles-MeppTeamFork-Tilers.md

 pip install pyyaml
 ````

+**Developer warning note**:

-**Developer warning note**: if you happen to modify the core of py3dtiles (that is any file in the `py3dtiles/py3dtiles/`
-subdirectory) then prior to running any script using Py3DTiles (e.g. a Tiler or export_tileset) you will need
-to re-install Py3DTiles for changes to be considered.
+&nbsp;&nbsp;&nbsp if you happen to modify the core of py3dtiles (that is any file in the `py3dtiles/py3dtiles/` subdirectory) then prior to running any script using Py3DTiles (e.g. a Tiler or export_tileset) you will need to re-install Py3DTiles for changes to be considered.
 The commands are then
 ```
 pip uninstall py3dtiles     # Just to avoid pycache trouble pin install ./py3dtiles     # Equivalent of `pip install -e .`
 ```

-You will then need to:
+Eventually you will then need to:
  * configure a `Tilers/CityTiler/CityTilerDBConfig.yml` (out of `Tilers/CityTiler/CityTilerDBConfigReference.yml`)
  * invoke the CityTiler with something similar too
    ```